bigbank-as/phpcs/README.md

 # PHP Code Sniffer

-PHP_CodeSniffer is a PHP5 script that tokenises PHP, JavaScript and CSS files to detect violations of a defined coding standard.
+PHP_CodeSniffer is a PHP5 script that tokenises PHP files to detect violations of a defined coding standard.
 It is an essential development tool that ensures your code remains clean and consistent.
 It can also help prevent some common semantic errors made by developers.

 This is a custom phpcs standard for BIGBANK.
 The primary use case is in tandem with PhpStorm as an automated inspection.